MindscapeHQ/serilog-sinks-raygun/README.md

 ### IgnoreSensitiveFieldNames

 Crash reports sent to Raygun from this Serilog sink will include HTTP context details where present.
 (Currently only supported in .NET Framework applications).
 IgnoreSensitiveFieldNames lets you specify a list of HTTP query parameters, form fields, headers, cookies and server variables that you do not want to be sent to Raygun.
+Additionally, entries to this setting will be attempted to be stripped out of the raw request payload (more options for controlling this are listed below)

 Setting IgnoreSensitiveFieldNames to a list that only contains "*" will cause none of these things to be sent to Raygun.
 Placing * before, after or at both ends of an entry will perform an ends-with, starts-with or contains operation respectively.

 Individual options are also available which function in the same way as IgnoreSensitiveFieldNames: IgnoreQueryParameterNames, IgnoreFormFieldNames, IgnoreHeaderNames, IgnoreCookieNames and IgnoreServerVariableNames.

+The IgnoreFormFieldNames entries will also strip out specified values from the raw request payload if it is multipart/form-data.

+### IsRawDataIgnored

+By default, Raygun crash reports will capture the raw request payload of the current HTTP context if present.
+If you would not like to include raw request payloads on crash reports sent to Raygun, then you can set IsRawDataIgnored to true.

+If you do want to include the raw request payload, but want to filter out sensitive fields, then you can use the IgnoreSensitiveFieldNames options described above.
+You'll also need to specify how the fields should be stripped from the raw request payload.
+Set UseXmlRawDataFilter to true for XML payloads or/and set UseKeyValuePairRawDataFilter to true for payloads of the format "key1=value1&key2=value2".

+Setting IsRawDataIgnoredWhenFilteringFailed to true will cause the entire raw request payload to be ignored in cases where specified sensitive values fail to be stripped out.

+### CrashReportingOfflineStorageEnabled

+Only available in .NET Framework applications.
+This is true by default which will cause crash reports to be saved to isolated storage (if possible) in cases where they fail to be sent to Raygun.
+This option lets you disable this functionality by setting it to false.
+When enabled, a maximum of 64 crash reports can be saved.
+This limit can be set lower than 64 via the MaxCrashReportsStoredOffline option.